Nancy (Oliver Twist): Background

-Nancy was tainted and played at a young age by Fagin, the receiver of stolen goods who persuades poor youths to do his bidding.
+Nancy was tainted at a young age by Fagin, the receiver of stolen goods who persuades poor youths to do his bidding.
 Her exact age is not mentioned in the book, although she says she has been a thief for 12 years (and began working for Fagin when she was half Oliver's age).
-From this it can be deduced that she is probably around seventeen.
-She is typically depicted in her teens or mid-20s in film versions of the novel.
+From this it can be deduced that she is around seventeen years old.
+She is typically depicted in her 20s in film versions of the novel.
 She apparently looks older than her years, as she tells Rose Maylie "I am younger than you would think, to look at me, but I am well used to it."

 Nancy is one of the members of Fagin's gang that few, if any, know about in central London, since she has recently moved from the suburbs — something referred to by Sikes when he and Fagin, concerned that Oliver might inform on them, are trying to convince her to attend his impending trial after he is mistakenly arrested for pickpocketing ("No one around here knows anything about you").
 Her excuse for not attending is that she does not wish anyone to know about her; nevertheless, she winds up attending it, presumably after having been physically threatened by Sikes.